Low-rank surrogate modeling and stochastic zero-order optimization for training of neural networks with black-box layers

 Most notably, photonic hardware is inherently non-differentiable, often lacks precise programmability, and can exhibit issues such as noise, drift, or limited control resolution.
 These factors render standard backpropagation inapplicable, thereby limiting the ability to train such systems end-to-end.
 Moreover, the limited expressiveness of linear photonic models further complicates their direct deployment as plug-in replacements for entirely digital layers.
 Taken together, these challenges underscore the critical need for hybrid training pipelines that can effectively combine the raw speed of physical layers with the flexibility of digital deep learning frameworks.
 This motivates a central research question for this work:

-In this work, we introduce a novel approach \emph{astralora} (Adaptive Surrogate TRAining with LOw RAnk) for training deep neural networks that incorporate a black-box linear photonic layer.\footnote{ A neural network may contain multiple physical layers, but for simplicity we assume the presence of a single such layer in the subsequent discussion without loss of generality. } This layer is treated as a non-differentiable matrix-vector multiplication oracle: $\fbb(\vx) = \mAw \vx$.
+In this work, we introduce a novel approach \emph{astralora} (Adaptive Surrogate TRAining with LOw RAnk) for training deep neural networks that incorporate a black-box\footnote{ \rewch{Here, ``black box'' refers to physical components that cannot provide direct gradient information due to their non-differentiable nature or inaccessibility of internal states, making them opaque to standard automatic differentiation.} } linear photonic layer.\footnote{ A neural network may contain multiple physical layers, but for simplicity we assume the presence of a single such layer in the subsequent discussion without loss of generality. } This layer is treated as a non-differentiable matrix-vector multiplication oracle: $\fbb(\vx) = \mAw \vx$.
 Here, the matrix $\mA$ (representing the linear operation) depends on the physical layer's parameters $\vw$ in a complex, non-explicit manner.
 To address the challenges of end-to-end training, we propose a two-part solution, schematically represented in Figure~\ref{fig:method}: a dynamically refined low-rank surrogate model $\fsm(\vx) \approx \fbb(\vx)$, which is computationally efficient and enables gradient flow through upstream layers; and a stochastic zeroth-order optimization scheme to update the internal, non-differentiable parameters $\vw$, given that gradients with respect to $\vw$ are unavailable.
 Our method employs a parameter-disentangled surrogate $\fsm(\vx)$, which is trained online using a modified (implicit) projector-splitting integrator (PSI) algorithm~\cite{lubich2014projector}.
 This surrogate is computationally efficient and readily updated during training, thereby enabling efficient large-scale optimization even with photonic modules incorporated into the system.